ElvinLit/ElvinLit/README.md

 ### Welcome!

-My name is Elvin Li, and I am an undergraduate student studying Mathematics & Computer Science at UC San Diego.
+My name is Elvin Li, and I am an undergraduate student studying Mathematics & Computer Science (B.S.) at UC San Diego.
 I enjoy playing around with pure and applied mathematics alike, and currently work as an undergraduate researcher in the fields of adversarial machine learning and self-supervised machine learning.

 Current Interests:
 - Stochastic Processes